Air Filter VS Air Purifier: The Final Showdown

 - Photocatalytic oxidation cleaner – AKA PCO air purifier.
 A NASA based on research technology eliminates contaminants as small as 0.001 microns through photocatalytic oxidation.
 300 times smaller than what a HEPA filter can remove.
 Like UV cleaner, there is a low level of ozone byproducts production.

-- Air ionizer/ Electrostatic precipitators – A filterless technology diffuses negatively charged ions into the surrounding air and bonds with positively charged airborne particles.
+- Air ionizer/ Electrostatic precipitators – Also known as filter-free air purifier.
+A filterless technology diffuses negatively charged ions into the surrounding air and bonds with positively charged airborne particles.
 The heavier, bonded particles will fall and adhere to the surface area in the room unless there is a collector plate/ rod to collect them.
 While a cost-effective air cleaner, its effectiveness leaves much to be desired.

-- Ozone generator – We refuse to categorize it as an air cleaner.
+- Ozone generator – A waste of money.
+We refuse to categorize it as an air cleaner.
 It is not approved by FDA, health professionals, or government agencies.
 The release of toxic ozone is detrimental to your health and should be avoided at all costs.

 The Drawbacks Of Air Purifiers

 It is not all perfect with an air purifier.
-There are some disadvantages that can be hard to overlook, such as the bulkiness.
-An air purifier will take up some interior space, unlike an air filter tucked inside an air duct.
+Some disadvantages can be hard to overlook, such as bulkiness.
+Unlike an air filter tucked inside an air duct, an air purifier will take up some interior space.
 If you have limited space in your room, the existence of an air purifier can be a hindrance.
-Performance-wise, it cannot capture any particles that are adhered to a surface area like the floor.
+Performance-wise, it cannot capture particles that are adhered to a surface area like the floor.
 An air purifier will also need to work in an enclosed room with closed windows for optimal performance.
 The high purchasing price and recurring filter replacement costs can burden those on a tight budget.
 Air purifiers will also generate background noise that can irritate you during sleep or work.